-Until now we were known as the IBL Communities (IBLC) Network.
-After much thought, discussion, and careful consideration, the network of leaders of the five established IBLCs unanimously approved a change to the Communities for Mathematics Inquiry for Teachers Network, or COMMIT Network.
+Until now, we were known as the IBL Communities (IBLC) Network.
+After much thought, discussion, and careful consideration, the network of leaders of the five established IBLCs unanimously approved a change to the COMmunities for Mathematics Inquiry in Teaching Network, or COMMIT Network.
 Why did we make the name change?
 We prepared a document here with the rationale that drove this big decision.

-Our NSF-sponsored project leadership team has compiled an IBL Communities statement on anti-racism.
+Our NSF-sponsored project leadership team has compiled an network statement on anti-racism.
 To read the statement, click here or find the appropriate tab in the menu at the top of your screen.

 Workshop Facilitator Meeting – Spring 2020

 The purpose of the meeting was to agree on a common component for the spring events (2020) that each of the regional COMMIT will put on, as well as begin the process of sharing resources.
 Nine workshop facilitators met online to ask questions and share ideas on workshop facilitation and workshop activities.

 The common components for the Spring 2020 workshops were:

 (1) Answering the question of “What is IBL?” using exemplars such as live classroom immersive experiences or classroom videos, plus the 4-pillars definition

 (2) A session exploring how you do IBL by digging into at least one practice in depth.
 Practices explored might include: opening up a problem, facilitating group work, choosing presenters, running a whole class discussion, etc.

 - A shared document for collecting potential math problems to use in a live classroom: Problems Used in Workshops for Live Classroom Experiences.